Why Do Buddhists Not Eat Meat?

 In the majority of Buddhist schools, it is required that you do not drink alcohol.
 The monks who reside in the temple are the only people who can participate in many of the rituals.

 Even monks within this religion do not partake in the consumption of meat or alcoholic beverages.

 A good number of the regulations and customs that were discussed before are unique to monks who live in Buddhist monasteries.

 The rigors dietary rules do not necessarily apply to those who follow the religion as a layperson.

 There are many Buddhists who do not adhere to the vegetarian lifestyle.
 Some people are vegetarian or largely vegetarian.

 There are several religious groups that prohibit the consumption of red meat but permit the consumption of fish and chicken.

 There are a significant number of Buddhists who adhere to a vegetarian diet, even if only on a seasonal or intermittent basis.

 Other Food Exclusions

-Many Buddhists follow a lacto-vegetarian diet, abstain from alcohol and some vegetables, and fast from noon till sunrise the next day as part of their spiritual practise.
+Many Buddhists adhere to a lacto-vegetarian diet, abstain from alcohol and some vegetables, and fast from noon till sunrise the next day as part of their spiritual practise.